 Why People Abandon Shopping Carts

-Using data from abandonment surveys sent to customers after abandoning a purchase, these are the six most common reasons given.
+Using data from feedback surveys sent to customers after abandoning a purchase, these are the six most common reasons given.

 Why People Abandon Travel Bookings